Spaghenutti/Spaghetorio/README.md

+## Current state of the mod

+This mod is in early alpha.
+In my current playthrough I can finish the first tier of science packs (about 200h taking it casually).
+For the recipes unlocked during first tier there are no plans to change anything (except maybe change some ratios).
+All recipes comming after allready exist, but might not be reachable through tech tree.

+I am currently cleaning up the second science tier in tech tree which is the longest and most complex phase in the development.
+I want to publish my mod now, because I need some help and gather feedback to tune in the balance.

+If you have some cool ideas you can give me feedback in the discussions section.

 # Spaghetorio

 Introducing the **Spaghetorio** mod for Factorio, where your factory is no longer a place of efficiency but a labyrinth of madness!